 You can still work as consultants, as project contractors, on specific projects that your University or other bodies, public and private, will want to entrust to you.
 Get back into the game on the market: you can do it from an advantageous position given your important past.
 You can afford the usual holidays, a caregiver in case of illness, a worthy nest egg for Christmas gifts to grandchildren.

 But go away from the Institutions, from the Faculty Councils, from the Department Councils, from the places where you can manage and control the access of the younger generations.

 If all of you resign tomorrow (there are about 10,000) the Italian universities will save in an instant, from this year and for each year following this, at least 1 billion euros, a figure that is equivalent to 15% of the FFO, the Ordinary Financing Fund of the Universities.

-Your resignation will mean new oxygen for recruitment, new life in universities
+Your resignation will mean new oxygen for recruitment, new lymph in the Universities

-Your resignation will mean the possibility of stabilizing all the research fellows, Doctoral students and experts in the subject who for years have been assisting you in preparing your publications, accompanying you to conferences, replacing you in class, allowing you – in a word – to dedicate yourself with dedication not only to university activity but also to all the other commitments you usually carry out (journalists, freelancers, etc…)
+Your resignation will mean the possibility of stabilizing all the research fellows, doctoral students and experts in the subject who for years have been assisting you in preparing your publications, accompanying you to conferences, replacing you in class, allowing you – in a word – to dedicate yourself with dedication not only to university activity but also to all other commitments that you usually carry out (journalists, freelancers, etc …)